 For the first time, the full, fascinating, and terrifying story of M19 is explored by Cold War historian and counterterrorism expert William Rosenau in this “gripping account of this hitherto forgotten terrorist campaign” (Bruce Hoffman, author of Inside Terrorism).
 Three decades may have passed since these women fought what they saw as an essential battle for self-determination and dignity, but we’re still struggling to decipher which side of history their actions fall on and what we should learn from their motivations.

-William Rosenau, PhD, is a senior research scientist and has also worked as a political scientist at RAND, as a counterterrorism adviser at the State Department, and as a staffer on a US Senate terrorism subcommittee.
-His articles have been published in TheNew York Times, TheWall Street Journal, and TheAtlantic.
-He has appeared on CNN, BBC World News, CBS Evening News, and elsewhere.
+William Rosenau, PhD, is a senior research scientist at CNA, a nonprofit research and analysis organization, and a fellow in the International Security program at New America.
+His articles have been published in The New York Times, The Wall Street Journal, and The Atlantic.
+He has appeared on CNN, BBC World News, and elsewhere.
+He lives in Washington, DC.

 Gabra Zackman knows romance.
 Her clever and “thrilling romantic caper” (Library Journal) Bod Squad series was inspired by the more than one hundred romance and women’s fiction titles she has narrated for audio.
 She divides her time between her native New York City and Denver, Colorado.